BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-03-HTB_Netmon.md

 ---
-title: "Netmon Walkthrough: Exploiting PRTG's CVE-2018-9276"
+title: 'Netmon Walkthrough: Exploiting PRTG''s CVE-2018-9276'
 date: 2024-11-03 11:40:00 +0530
-categories: [Capture the Flags, Windows]
+categories:
+- Capture the Flags
+- Windows
-tags: [HTB,ftp,standalone]
+tags:
+- HTB
+- ftp
+- standalone
-description: "Walkthrough of HTB's Netmon machine"
+description: Walkthrough of HTB's Netmon machine
 ---
 ## Recon

 To begin the reconnaissance phase, a full port scan was conducted using Nmap to identify open TCP ports on the target.
 The scan was optimized for speed and aimed at discovering all ports: